Gamagara Local Municipality: Main places

+Demographics

+According to the 2022 South African census, the municipality had a population of 29,580 people.
+Of these, 46.2% identified as "Black African," 33.8% as "Coloured," and 18.8 as "White."

 Politics

 The municipal council consists of fifteen members elected by mixed-member proportional representation.
 Eight councillors are elected by first-past-the-post voting in eight wards, while the remaining seven are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 no party obtained a majority of seats on the council.
 The following table shows the results of the election.